wyattj37/new-blog/content/posts/tennis-points.md

 As a final note, in the 6-6 tiebreaker scenario, the same logic applies that you want to win as few points as possible.
 The lowest 5-set win percentage you can achieve with tiebreakers is 38.3%, and the lowest in 3-set with tiebreakers is 40.3%.
 Those are both assuming 7-5 tiebreaker scores (which are played first-to-7) and would increase as the tiebreak scores got higher.

+Per Reddit, "By percentage points won, the fewest points won by the winner is 44.3%, which was Martin Klizan over Alexandr Dolgopolov in Brisbane 2015 R16; 1-6, 7-6(6), 7-6(7).
+Klizan won 25 fewer points."
+For best-of-two sets this is really an impressive feat to win so badly, but we know it could have been worse.

 ## Ad Nauseam
 There's a few last interesting things to say about the function we're looking at.
 The first I'll mention is the intuition for why a low N is the minimum.
 Also, while the exact function we looked at was  $$ f(N) = \frac{\text{21N}}{\text{42N + 66}} $$